-approved \$155 million to Australian farmers

-launched the new AgRebuild Loan

-IN THE PIPELINE...

-- The AgriStarter Loan-we're going to partner with the next generation of farmers to finance their plans for their future. - We are also working with the Department of Agriculture on the policy settings for the \$200,000 Restocking and Replanting Loan.
+IN THE PAST YEAR, THE REGIONAL INVESTMENT CORPORATION... established our office employed 19 people reviewed 212 applications approved 166 loans approved \$155 million launched the new of which: to Australian farmers AgRebuild Loan IN THE PIPELINE... were Farm The AgriStarter Loan-we're going Investment Loans to partner with the next generation (average value of farmers to finance their plans for \$693,390) their future.
+We are also working with the 141 Department of Agriculture on the were Drought policy settings for the \$200,000 Loans (average value \$980,067) Restocking and Replanting Loan.